Dyhless/goit-react-hw-08-phonebook/README.md

 - The `react-hw-08-phonebook` repository has been created.
 - When turning in homework, there are links to: the source files and working pages of each project on `GitHub Pages'.
-- There are no errors or warnings in the console when running the job code
+- There are no errors or warnings in the console when running the job code.
-- For each component has a separate folder with a React component file and styles file
+- For each component has a separate folder with a React component file and styles file.
-- For the components described propTypes
+- For the components described propTypes.

 ## Contact Book